Enterprise Privacy & Compliance Framework — BlueNexus

 Processing may occur in:

-We do not process or store data in geographic regions other than those explicitly selected or authorised by the user or developer.
+BlueNexus does not process or store data in geographic regions other than those explicitly selected or authorised.

 2. Transfer Safeguards